 Hermitage High School Movie Night

-After going through the Prevention Project curriculum in Fall of 2015, students at Hermitage High School had a competition to make a poster for an educational movie night they would be hosting.
+After going through the Prevention Project curriculum, students at Hermitage High School had a competition to make a poster for an educational movie night they would be hosting.
 This was the fourth movie night of its kind held at Hermitage High School, where students shared what they learned about human trafficking with the school and the community.
 The winning poster is featured here, as well as the photo of the classroom of students busy at work on their posters.

 Prevention Project students get involved on the Capital, advocating for the #KidsAreNotForSale legislation,establishing Virginia’s first standalone sex trafficking law (companion bills HB 1964 and SB 1188 were signed into law on March 27, 2015 by Virginia Governor Terry McAuliffe).
 Students designed and implemented a student photography project to promote the legislation and visited their representatives at the Capital to speak on behalf of their support of the legislation.

 “This law: clearly defines and establishes the offense of sex trafficking…establishes penalties that reflect the seriousness of the offense…”

 Shown are a couple of the posters made by the students of Godwin High School after they completed the Prevention Project curriculum.
 Students created and hung up these posters around the school to raise awareness to their peers.
 This class also created informational snapshots to share on morning announcements!